 World Cup semi-finals preview: analysis and predictions for Argentina v Croatia and France v Morocco

-And then there were four… The Offside Rule Podcast founders Lynsey and Kait are back with their thoughts on this week’s big showdowns and who will make the glittering final on Sunday at Lusail Stadium.Embed from Getty Images
+And then there were four… The Offside Rule Podcast co-founders Lynsey Hooper and Kait Borsay are back with their thoughts on this week’s big showdowns and who will make the glittering final on Sunday at Lusail Stadium.Embed from Getty Images

 Argentina v Croatia

-Otherwise known as Modric v Messi as two football legends go head to head tomorrow night.
-Both superstars are being driven by powerful forces: Modric, his grandfather and Croatian independence, while for Messi it’s Maradona.
-This is deeply personal for them, we just hope their emotions don’t get the better of them.
+Otherwise known as the Messi v Modric semi-final as two football legends go head to head tomorrow night.
+Both superstars are being driven by powerful forces: Luka Modric, his grandfather and Croatia’s historic battle for independence, while for Messi it’s none other than Diego Maradona.
+This is deeply personal for the ageing captains, we just hope their emotions don’t get the better of them.

 It might look like Lionel Messi’s name is on the cup, but Croatia are a force to be reckoned with.
 Real Madrid star Modric is still pulling the strings in midfield at 37 years old and aiming to reach a second straight final, although we don’t think he’ll score the opener here.
-While Celtic right-back Josip Juranovic had the game of his life in the quarter-final with Brazil, helping to reduce the Samba stars to one Neymar goal in extra time.Embed from Getty Images
+While Celtic right-back Josip Juranovic had the game of his life in the quarter-final with Brazil, helping a robust backline, that includes centre-back pairing Dejan Lovren and Josko Gvardiol, to reduce the Samba stars to a solitary Neymar goal in extra time.Embed from Getty Images

-But if Croatia’s gameplan is stop Messi, stop Argentina it’s a risky strategy against a team that also contains the experience of Angel Di Maria, rising star Enzo Fernandez and hero keeper Emiliano Martinez, who pulled off stunning saves to secure their shootout victory over the Netherlands.
-The Aston Villa goalie has a fantastic record at penalties so they are well equipped if this goes the distance.
+But if Croatia’s game plan is stop Messi, stop Argentina it’s a risky strategy against a team that also contains the experience of Angel Di Maria, rising star Enzo Fernandez and hero keeper Emiliano Martinez, who pulled off stunning saves to secure their shootout victory over the Netherlands in the quarter-finals.
+The Aston Villa goalie has a fantastic record at penalties so they are well equipped if this one goes the distance as we’re predicting.

 They are right to be worried about Golden Boot contender Messi, of course, who has scored four goals this tournament and showed his omnipresent threat with his spellbinding assist for Nahuel Molina’s opener in their ill-tempered clash with the Dutch.
-We predict the little genius will do it again to help the two-time champions reach Sunday’s showpiece.
+We predict the 35-year-old little genius will do it again to help the two-time champions reach Sunday’s showpiece after extra time.

 How many shots in total will Croatia have? (includes extra time)